LeniaMalki/DynamicCapa/README.md

 - .log files: Contains all the events that matched a rule.
 If a match is found, it writes a log entry to the log file, combining the rule's ID, name, and event values.
 These files essentially contain a dump of numerous events which has been linked to a rule.
 - .csv files: These contain a summarized information about the number of detections made for each class of technique.
 Information included is the technique type, number of occurances and their respective IDs.
 - .txt files: These files consists of a longer reports as opposed to the .csv files.
 They contain the name of the detected techniques as well as the respecive IDs and categories for each malware.

+All of these files will be saved in the `reports` folder after execution.
+The filename is built with the name of the directory containing the traces (name of the malware) and the timestamp of the beginning of the scan.

 ## Usage